 • Non-Dairy Milk: I prefer unsweetened soy milk, but any dairy-free milk will work in this recipe, such as almond milk or oat milk.

 • Coconut Oil: Melted coconut oil adds the perfect amount of moisture.
 Make sure to use refined coconut oil to avoid any strong coconut flavor.
+I use it in my healthy carrot muffins to get that same moist texture.

 • Spices: Cinnamon, nutmeg, and a pinch of salt.